-See the Target columns in the top and the Source columns at the bottom of the wizard page.
+You can see the Target columns on the top and the Source columns at the bottom of the wizard page.
 Click Source column fields and select required columns from the drop-down list.
-(For more information about mapping, go to Mapping, Data Import Wizard topic.)

 To cancel mapping of all the columns, click Clear Mappings on the toolbar.
 To restore it, click Fill Mapping.

-8. If you are importing to a new table, you can edit the Target column properties by double-clicking them in the top grid.
+If you are importing to a new table, you can edit the Target column properties by double-clicking them on the top grid.
 Select the Key check box for a column with a primary key and click Next.
-Note you should select at least one column with a primary key, otherwise some of import modes on the Modes wizard page will be disabled.
+Note that you should select at least one column with a primary key, otherwise some of import modes on the Modes wizard page will be disabled.